 Terrain Shaping and Watering Guidelines for Foundations

-It is important to keep the soil around any foundation sloping away from it by a distance of about five feet.
+It is important to keep the soil around any foundation sloping away from the foundation for a distance of about five feet.
 This slope should be at least one percent (a drop of a little over one half an inch for the five foot distance).
 The homeowner may have to add or remove dirt in this five foot distance to establish this slope.
 Dirt adjacent to the foundation should not be closer than two inches to the brick ledge (the bottom of the bricks).
-Water should not stand adjacent to the foundation; nor should flower beds trap or direct water back towards it.
-In some conditions, lot boundaries or retaining walls may limit the distance a homeowner can slope the dirt adjacent to and away from; a foundation.
-In these cases the homeowner must slope the dirt next to the foundation so excess water will be drained away.
+Water should not stand adjacent to the foundation; flower beds should not trap or direct water back toward the foundation.
+In some conditions, lot boundaries or retaining walls may limit the distance a homeowner can slope the dirt adjacent to a foundation away from a foundation.
+In these cases the homeowner must slope the dirt next to the foundation so excess water will be drained away from the foundation.

 Trees and shrubs can take enormous amounts of water away from soil next to and beneath a foundation.
 Tree and shrub roots may extend out from their trunk a distance equal to the height of the plant.
-Hence, it is recommended that trees or shrubs not be closer than their mature height to the edge of a foundation.
-If trees or shrubs exist or are added at the closer distances, watering programs should be adjusted to assure that these plants do not have to get moisture from beneath the foundation.
+Hence, it is recommended that trees or shrubs not be closer than their mature height to the edge added at the closer distances, watering programs should be adjusted to assure that these plants do not have to get moisture from beneath the foundation.

 Once a foundation deflects or bends due to an uneven moisture in its supporting soil, it takes several months to years to return the supporting soil to a uniform moisture level.
 For most foundations, a minimum of six months up to a maximum of three to four years is required to return the supporting soil to a uniform moisture level.
 A good watering program will work only after the terrain shaping program has been completed.

-Any time soil is pulled away from the edge of a foundation, it indicates the dirt beneath it needs deep moisture.
-The voids next to it should be filled with dirt, the terrain should be shaped to carry excess water away from it, and an aggressive watering program should be started.
+Any time soil is pulled away from the edge of a foundation, it indicates the dirt beneath the foundation needs deep moisture.
+The voids next to the foundation should be filled with dirt, the terrain should be shaped to carry excess water away from the foundation, and an aggressive watering program should be started.
 Daily watering should continue until the dirt stops pulling away from the edge of the foundation.

 Screening Shrubbery for Privacy

-- Glossy Abelia – Six to eight foot evergreen shrub with small, white, bell-shaped blooms that last all season, and no pest problems reported.
+- Glossy Abelia – 6 to 8 foot evergreen shrub with small, white, bell- shaped blooms that last all season.
+No pest problems

-- Elaegnus Ebbengei – Grows to eight feet for taller with distinctive gray-green foliage and no pest problems reported.
+- Elaegnus Ebbengei – Grows to 8 feet or taller with distinctive gray-green foliage.
+No pest problems

-- Willowleaf Holly – Grows six-eight feet tall, bears large, red fruit every winter.
+- Willowleaf Holly – Grows 6 to 8 feet tall, bears large, red fruit every

-- Burford Holly – The standard form of Burford Holly provides a six-eight foot screen, bears large red fruit in winter, and resembles a Willowleaf Holly.
+- Burford Holly – The standard form of Burford holly provides a 6 to 8 foot screen, bears large, red fruit in winter and resembles Willowleaf

-- Yaupon Holly – Most Yaupon Holly in nurseries have been trained into tree-form habits, however, a nursery can order container-grown, shrub-form holly.
-Its mature height is eight to ten feet.
+- Yaupon Holly – Most Yaupon holly in nurseries have been trained into tree-form habits; however, a nursery can order container- grown shrub-form Mature height is 8 to 10 feet.

-- Mary Nell Holly – This type of holly grows slower than other forms of holly, has evergreen leaves, and tends to grow in an upright-oval.
+- Mary Nell Holly – This type of holly grows more slowly than other forms of holly, has evergreen leaves, and tends to grow in an upright-oval.